paulllee/dotfiles/README.md

 ## dotsync

-I provided an app to one-way sync from remote to your local dotfiles via `ds -s`.
+I provided an app to one-way sync from remote to your local dotfiles via `ds -d`.
 View `ds -h` for more information.